lvdmit/panda-challenge/README.md

 This project was completed using the pandas library and Jupiter Notebook.

-Files includes within this projects:
+Files included within this projects:

 * this README.md
 * PyCitySchools.ipynb